 Yes.
 One of the things that we think is broken with the current system is that, ultimately, a lot of news outlets aren’t accountable to the people that they serve.
 We see our role as supporting journalist-entrepreneurs in coming up with great journalism products.
-We’re here to give advice and share best practices, but really it’s up to publishers to independently define what editorial value they’re creating for their community.
+We’re here to give advice and share best practices.
+We ask that our publishers meet minimum frequency requirements and practice journalistic ethics.
+But really, it’s up to publishers to independently define what editorial value they’re creating for their community.

-Indiegraf grew out of the work of The Discourse, an award-winning local news publisher based in Vancouver.
+Indiegraf grew out of the work of The Discourse, an award-winning local news publisher based in British Columbia.
 They share a mission: to contribute to a more equitable and sustainable news industry so that everyone has access to quality journalism.
 But they contribute to that mission in different ways.
 The Discourse produces local journalism for community members.
 Indiegraf serves news publishers, empowering entrepreneurial journalists to succeed.
-The Discourse owns part of Indiegraf, but they are completely separate entities.
+Discourse Media, the company that operates The Discourse, owns part of Indiegraf, but they are completely separate entities.

 We’re not a third-party crowdfunding site, like Patreon or Indiegogo.
 If you sign up for Indie Engine, you’ll be able to process payments right on your own website.
+You own your data We’re not a third-party crowdfunding site, like Patreon or Indiegogo.
+If you sign up for our services, you’ll be able to process payments right on your own website or use one of our landing page templates.
 You own your data and your relationship with your supporters.
 And more than just handing you the tech tools to raise money from your audience, we actually roll up our sleeves and help you do it.
 You receive dedicated marketing staff to design, build and execute your audience revenue campaigns.